gustavnavar/Grid.Blazor/docs/dotnetcore/Creating_custom_filter_widget.md

 ## Register filter widget

-Finnaly you have to add the custom widget in the **GridMvc** filters collection.
+Finally you have to add the custom widget in the **GridMvc** filters collection.
 You can do this by using **addFilterWidget** javascript function.
 Add the following script after **gridmvc.js** in your view:

 ```javascript
    <script>